cloudnative-pg/cloudnative-pg.github.io/content/blog/hasura-graphql/index.md

 ## Executing our first mutation

-We can now execute our first GraphQL mutation on this database to create a new article and a new author at the same time:
+We can now execute our first GraphQL mutation on our database to create a new article and a new author at the same time:

-This is the mutation we need:
+This is the mutation we would like to apply:

 ```graphql
 mutation AddArticle($title: String, $content: String, $author: String) {